- ENVIRONMENTAL SAFETY

 - GREATER PERSISTENCE

-Numerous trails with a wide range of pesticides show much longer periods of activity of material injected as compared to the same material sprayed on the outside of trees due, amongst other factors, to protection from rain and surface water as well as the degrading effects of sunlight.
+Numerous trails using a wide range of pesticides show much longer periods of activity of material injected as compared to the same material sprayed on the outside of trees due, amongst other factors, to protection from rain and surface water as well as the degrading effects of sunlight.
 As examples, dimethoate injected into eucalypts gives 6 to 12 weeks protection against lerps, Bayer Imidacloprid injected into pandanus palms has given around 2 years protection against the leaf hopper jemmella australiae.

 - CHEMICAL MINIMIZATION